crwdns2915892:0crwdne2915892:0

 Here's how to replace a broken key:

-- Take the keyboard apart except for the circuit board.
+- Take the keyboard apart until you get to the circuit board.

 If you don't want to buy a replacement key or it is no longer available, you can also replace the defective key with another key on the keyboard.
 In my case, I replaced the defective D key with the unused “Search” key (above the number pad).

-Since the solder joints are quite large, I was able to replace the keys even as a complete beginner at soldering.
+Since the solder joints are nice and large, even as a complete beginner at soldering, I was able to replace the keys.
 However, the solder joints did get a little hotter than they should have.

 crwdns2942213:0crwdne2942213:0